euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

    Strong scaling of various versions of the DNS solver.
 The C++ solver uses slab decomposition and MPI communication is performed through the FFTW library.
 The top figure is for a pure Python solver, whereas the lower figure has some key routines optimized by Cython. :label:`strong`

 Next the weak scaling of the solver is tested by running the case for increasing number of processors, keeping the number of mesh nodes per CPU constant.
 Since the FFT is known to scale with problem size as :math:`N \log_2 N`, and  assuming further that FFT is the major cost, the ideal weak scaling computing time should then scale proportional to :math:`\log_2 N`.
 The upper panel of Figure :ref:`weak`, shows the scaling of the pure Python solver, both with *slab* and *pencil* decomposition, compared also with the C++ solver.
+The *slab* solver uses mesh sizes of :math:`N=(2, 16, 128, 1024)`, whereas the *pencil* solver uses mesh sizes of :math:`N=(4, 32, 256, 2048)`.
 The pure Python solver is evidently 30-40 % slower, but scaling is good - indicating that the MPI communications are performing at the level with C++.
-The lower panel of Figure :ref:`weak` shows the performance of the solver when certain routines, most notably the cross product and the for-loop in the routines *fftn_mpi/ifftn_mpi*, have been computed with cython.
+The lower panel of Figure :ref:`weak` shows the performance of the solver when certain routines, most notably the cross product and the for-loop in the routines *fftn_mpi/ifftn_mpi*, have been computed with Cython.
 The results show that the Python solver now operates very close to the speed of pure C++, and the scaling is equally good.
 Note that the largest simulations in Figure :ref:`weak` are using a computational box of size :math:`2048^3` - approximately 8 billion mesh nodes.

 Strong scaling is tested for a computational box of size :math:`512^3`, for a various number of processors larger than 64.
 For *slab* decomposition the maximum number of CPUs is now 512, whereas for *pencil* :math:`512^2` CPUs can be used.
 The top panel of Figure :ref:`strong` shows the performance of the pure Python solvers.
 Evidently, the performance is degrading when the number of mesh nodes per CPU becomes lower and the number of processors increases.
 The main reason for this poor performance can be found in the implementation of the 3D FFT, where there is a for-loop over the number of processors.
-When this for-loop (as well as a few other routines) is moved to cython, we observe very good strong scaling, even better than the C++ implementation that is using MPI directly from within FFTW.
+When this for-loop (as well as a few other routines) is moved to Cython, we observe very good strong scaling, even better than the C++ implementation that is using MPI directly from within FFTW.

+To further elaborate on the performance of the code, we note that the open source pseudospectral C++ solver [Tarang]_ has been benchmarked on exactly the same computer (Shaheen) and as such opens up for direct comparison.
+In Figure 2 of [Tarang]_ it is shown that a computational box of size :math:`1024^3` is running with 512 CPUs at approximately 50 seconds per time step.
+In the lower panel of Figure :ref:`weak`, we see that the current optimized solver is running the same box (:math:`1024^3`) with twice as many CPUs (1024) at approximately 20 seconds per time step.
+Assuming perfect strong scaling this would correspond to 40 seconds per time step using half as many CPUs, which is 20 % faster than Tarang.

 Conclusions
 -----------

-It is possible to write a very good solver for direct numerical simulations of turbulent flows directly in Python, with nothing more than standard modules like numpy, scipy and mpi4py.
-It is also possible to get a fully competitive solver, that runs with the speed of C on thousands of processors with billions of unknowns, but then it is necessary to move a few computationally heavy routines from numpy's ufuncs to Cython or numba.
+In this paper we show that it is possible to write a very good solver for direct numerical simulations of turbulent flows directly in Python, with nothing more than standard modules like NumPy, SciPy and MPI for Python (mpi4py).
+We also show that it is also possible to get a fully competitive solver, that runs with the speed of C on thousands of processors with billions of unknowns, but then it is necessary to move a few computationally heavy routines from NumPy's ufuncs to Cython or Numba.
+The current paper discusses only the triply periodic domain, suitable for studying isotropic turbulence.
+However, the use of Python/Cython for studying turbulence is not limited to only this configuration and work is currently in progress to develop efficient Python/Cython solvers for flows with one or two inhomogeneous direction.

 Acknowledgements